Authentic Lessons for 21st Century Learning

 10 Minute(s)

 Show slide 3.
 Introduce the Card Sort Activity.
 Pass out Card Sort Cards to groups of 2 or 3.
-Have participants sort the cards into two different categories based upon the instructions on the slide.
+Have participants sort the cards into two different categories based on the instructions on the slide.

 As groups are sorting their questions, briefly explain the T-Chart strategy, and distribute the T-Chart Essential Questions handout.
 Each group can record the common characteristics of their two question categories.